 A subroutine available to applications that access a relational database system.
 A stored procedure is stored in the database data dictionary.

-A single action taken to test a web service, for example: login, lodout, request.
+A single action taken to test a web service, for example: login, logout, request.

 For more information, see the Steps section.